J-O-H-N-P-A-U-L/portfolio/pages/index.md

 #### Web Master (2002 to 2004)
 #### www.astorhostels.co.uk
 #### Key Responsibilities and Contributions:
-* Development and support of all  web sites
+* Development and support of the website
 * implemented a new booking engine
 * implemented a state of the art CCTV system with web streaming capabilities

 ## Impressions
 #### IT Manager (2001 to 2002)
 #### Key Responsibilities and Contributions:
-* Managed the organisations IT requirements  and effectively communicate plans projects and projects through to upper management.
+* Managed the organizations’ IT requirements  and effectively communicate plans projects and projects through to upper management
+* hands on build and support of all IT server equipment and desktop hardware

 ## M+K Solicitors
 #### Systems and Networks Administrator (1998 to 2001)
 #### Key Responsibilities and Contributions:
 * Responsible for the maintenance and upkeep of a 250+ user environment, providing helpdesk and network support
-* supported corporate infrastructures Exchange, file and SQL Servers, network printers, firewalls, antivirus and any and all other related systems
+* supported the corporate infrastructure Exchange, file and SQL Servers, network printers, firewalls, antivirus and any and all other related systems

 # More about me
 ## Education